 You'll know an event is successful when people who come feel involved and leave with good things today.
 When everything runs smoothly, attendees notice it, and you can chalk this up to your careful planning and preparation.

-When choosing an event venue, consider factors such as accessibility, amenities, how many guests it can comfortably welcome, and overall ambiance.
+When choosing an event venue, consider factors such as accessibility, amenities, the number of guests it can comfortably accommodate, and the overall ambiance.